Brain And Head Injuries Suffered In A Motorbike Accident

 Types Of Head Injury

 Closed head injuries, also known as “blunt” head injuries, and open head injuries, also known as “penetrating” head injuries, are the two most common forms of traumatic brain injuries that may be sustained by motorcyclists.

 When an external force strikes the head with enough power to cause the brain to move within the skull, a kind of brain damage known as a “closed” traumatic head injury occurs.
 This movement may graze or bruise the tissue in the brain.
 There is a possibility that a ‘closed’ head injury may only result in a mild and transient loss of function (concussion), but there is also the possibility that the damage will have long-term cognitive, behavioural, and emotional impacts.

 The severity of brain damage sustained by an open head injury is greater.
 Because of the break in the skull, it is possible for either foreign matter or fragments of the skull itself to enter the brain tissue.
 In many cases, an open head injury will be accompanied by other areas of the brain that have experienced closed damage.

 Diagnosis Of A Brain Injury

-Head injuries are assessed by checking for verbal and physical responses and are graded using the Glasgow Coma Score (GCS).
-This scale identifies how serious an injury is by a score between 3 and 15, with 3 being the most severe and 15 being the least severe.
+Head injuries are evaluated by observing the patient’s physical and verbal reactions, and the results are given a score based on the Glasgow Coma Scale (GCS).
+The severity of an injury may be determined using this scale, which assigns a score between 3 and 15, with 3 indicating the most severe injury and 15 indicating the least severe damage.

-Someone with a head injury may be referred for further testing such as a Magnetic Resonance Imaging (MRI) scan or a Computerised Tomography (CT) scan.
+A person who has suffered a head injury may be referred for further testing, such as a computerised tomography (CT) or magnetic resonance imaging (MRI) scan.

 - Losing consciousness or confusion – such as not knowing where you are.